 OLR represents the total longwave infrared energy radiating from the Earth to space and is affected by surface temperature and emissivity, atmospheric temperature, water vapor profile, and cloud cover.
 It is expected that OLR should correlate highly with the findings of Dunion et al. (2014) that used the 10.7 and 10.8 μm channels on the GOES and Meteosat satellites to detect the TCDC and associated diurnal pulses propagating away from the storm.
 Figure 2 shows a Hovmoller of OLR for the first 10 days of the life cycle of NRH1 before it began to recurve into the mid-latitudes and weaken below category 2 intensity.
-This figure reveals a marked diurnal oscillation in the OLR pattern that becomes established at a radius (R) range of ~150-450 km beginning on day 5 (03 Aug) and continues through day 10 (08 Aug), the only period in the NRH1 when all three previously described TCDC criteria are satisfied.
+This figure reveals a marked diurnal oscillation in the OLR pattern that becomes established at a radius (R) range of ~150-450 km beginning on day 5 (03 August) and continues through day 10 (08 August), the only period in the NRH1 when all three previously described TCDC criteria are satisfied.
 This figure also suggests that the OLR signal appears to propagate away from the storm each day.
-Figure 2 includes the same OLR Hovmoller for only the 5-day study period (03-08 Aug) and emphasizes the diurnal fluctuations in OLR, especially at R=150+ km from the storm center.
-Diurnal fluctuations of $\pm 20-60$ W m-2 are evident at R=150-250 km, while larger fluctuations of \pm 45-70 W m-2 occur at R=350-450 km.
+Diurnal fluctuations of $\pm 20-60$ W m-2 are evident at R=150-250 km, while larger fluctuations of $\pm 45-70$ W m-2 occur at R=350-450 km.
 These fluctuations indicate that a distinct radially propagating OLR diurnal cycle signal is evident in NRH1 with R=150-450 km OLR maxima from ~0000-0600 UTC (~2000-0200 LST) and OLR minima from ~1400-2000 UTC (~1000-1600 LST) each day.
-The diurnal timing of these longwave infrared peaks and troughs and radial propagation speed (5-10 m s-1) is very similar to the TCDC described by Dunion et al. (2014).
+The diurnal timing of these longwave infrared peaks and troughs and radial propagation speed (5-10 m s-1) are very similar to the TCDC described by Dunion et al. (2014).
 Given the location of NRH1 over the ocean throughout the simulation, this diurnal infrared radiation signal is likely arising through a combination of variations in atmospheric temperature, moisture, and cloud cover.
 Several of the sections that follow include detailed analyses of these various components of OLR.